interval/interval-py/README.md

 - `poe demo [demo_name]` to run a demo (`basic` by default if `demo_name` omitted)
 - `poe test` to run `pytest` (can also run `pytest` directly in virtual env)

+Code is formatted using [Black](https://github.com/psf/black).
+Please configure your editor to format on save using Black, or run `poe format` to format the code before committing changes.

 ## Tests

 Tests use [pytest](https://docs.pytest.org/en/7.1.x/) and